-- The Nominated Safeguarding Governor for child protection at the school is the Chair of the IEB: Robin Gildersleeve - They are responsible for liaising with the Executive Principal / Designated Staff over all matters regarding child protection issues.
-The role is strategic rather than operational - they will not be involved in concerns about individual pupils.
+- The Nominated Safeguarding Governor for child protection at the school is Richard Albery. - They are responsible for liaising with the Executive Principal / Designated Staff over all matters regarding child protection issues.
+The role is strategic rather than operational they will not be involved in concerns about individual pupils. - ➤ The nominated Safeguarding Governor will support the designated safeguarding lead in their role from the perspective of ensuring the allocation of funding and resource is sufficient to meet the current safeguarding and child protection activity. - ➤ The designated lead officer and named safeguarding governor are responsible for providing a twice yearly report to the governing body of child protection activity and completing the annual review child protection monitoring submission to the local authority/LSCB; accurately reflecting the safeguarding arrangements of Springwell Lincolnshire. - The governing body should have child protection training every two years (and within one month of joining as a new governor), on their strategic responsibilities in order to provide appropriate challenge and support for any action to progress

-- The nominated Safeguarding Governor will support the designated safeguarding lead in their role from the perspective of ensuring the allocation of funding and resource is sufficient to meet the current safeguarding and child protection activity. - The designated lead officer and named safeguarding governor are responsible for providing a twice yearly report to the governing body of child protection activity and completing the annual review child protection monitoring submission to the local authority/LSCB; accurately reflecting the safeguarding arrangements of the The LTLC. - The governing body should have child protection training every three years, on their strategic responsibilities in order to provide appropriate challenge and support for any action to progress areas of weakness or development in the The LTLC's safeguarding arrangements. - The chair is nominated to liaise with the local authority and/or partner agencies on issues of child protection and in the event of allegations of abuse made against the Executive Principal, the principal of a college or proprietor or member of governing body of an independent school. - In the event of allegations of abuse being made against the Executive Principal and/or where the Executive Principal is also the sole proprietor of an independent school, allegations should be reported directly to the local authority designated officer (LADO) (Refer 7.2).
+- areas of weakness or development in Springwell Lincolnshire's safeguarding arrangements. - ➤ The chair is nominated to liaise with the local authority and/or partner agencies on issues of child protection and in the event of allegations of abuse made against the Executive Principal of Springwell Lincolnshire. - In the event of allegations of abuse being made against the Executive Principal and/or where the Executive Principal is also the sole proprietor of an independent school, allegations should be reported directly to the local authority designated officer (LADO) (Refer 7.2).